-POLICY
+• POLICY

-To ensure the safety of the Board's personnel who perform work on machinery or equipment where the unexpected energization, start-up or release of stored energy could cause injury, the following procedures shall be adhered to:
+To ensure the safety of the Board's personnel who perform work on machinery or equipment where the unexpected energization, start-up, or release of stored energy could cause injury, the following procedures shall be adhered to:

-- 1. Notification Prior to starting work, notify the Principal, Facilities Director, Maintenance Foreman and any personnel who will be affected by the shutdown of equipment or building services.
+- 1. Notification Prior to starting work, notify the Principal, Director of Facilities, Maintenance Foreman, and any personnel who will be affected by the shutdown of equipment or building services.
 Explain the reason for the shutdown and the use of the lock-out/tag-out procedure.

-- 2. Determination of Energy Sources Make a survey to locate and identify all isolating devices to be certain which switches, valves or other energy isolating devices apply to the equipment to be locked or tagged out.
+- 2. Determination of Energy Sources Make a survey to locate and identify all isolating devices to be certain which switches, valves, or other energy isolating devices applyto the equipment to be locked or tagged out.
 This survey should be done by the maintenance foreman and the maintenance man.
 PAY PARTICULAR ATTENTION TO:

-- A. Multiple Energy Sources
+- a.
+Multiple energy sources

-- B. Residual Energy
+- b.
+Residual energy

-- C. Remote Start-Up of Equipment
+- c.
+Remote start-up of equipment

-SEQUENCE PROCEDURES
+• SEQUENCE PROCEDURES

 - 1. Notify all affected employees that a lock-out/tag-out system is going to be utilized and the reason therefore. - 2.
 Check out lock-out/tag-out kit appropriate for task from parts department or foreman. - 3.
 If the machine or equipment is operating, shut it off. - 4.
-Operate the switch, valve or other energy isolating devices so that the equipment is isolated from its energy sources.
-Stored energy (such as that in springs, elevated machine members, rotating flywheels, hydraulic systems and air, gas steam or water pressure, etc.) must be dissipated or restrained by methods such as repositioning, blocking, bleeding down, etc. - 5.
+Operate the switch, valve, or other energy isolating devices so that the equipment is isolated from its energy sources.
+Stored energy (such as that in springs, elevated machine members, rotating flywheels, hydraulic systems, and air, gas steam, or water pressure, etc.) must be dissipated or restrained by methods such as repositioning, blocking, bleeding down, etc. - 5.
 Foreman will lock-out the energy isolating device with an assigned lock to prevent accidental engagement.
 An appropriate danger tag shall be affixed to the switch or lock.
 This tag is to be dated and signed by the supervisor requesting the lock-out. - 6.
 Where more than one crew or craft performs work on the system, each crew foreman shall affix a tag and lock on the disconnect.
 Multiple lock-out devices shall be used.
 Lock keys shall be in the possession of the individuals using the lock. - 7.
 After ensuring that no personnel are exposed, and as a check on having disconnected the energy sources, operate the push button or other normal operating controls to make certain the equipment will not operate.
 CAUTION: Return operating controls to "neutral" or "off" position after test. - 8.
-The equipment is now locked-out and tagged-out.
+The equipment is now locked-out and tagged-out. - 9.
+Any person who operates a valve, switch, etc., to which danger tags are attached or removed a tag without authorization, will be subject to, as a minimum, immediate removal from the job site.